netdata/netdata/collectors/python.d.plugin/go_expvar/README.md

-# Go Expvar monitoring with Netdata
+# Go application monitoring with Netdata

-The `go_expvar` module can monitor any Go application that exposes its metrics with the use of `expvar` package from the Go standard library.

-`go_expvar` produces charts for Go runtime memory statistics and optionally any number of custom charts.
+Monitors Go application that exposes its metrics with the use of `expvar` package from the Go standard library.
+The package produces charts for Go runtime memory statistics and optionally any number of custom charts.

-For the memory statistics, it produces the following charts:
+The `go_expvar` module produces the following charts:

 1.  **Heap allocations** in kB